10 Times Queen Elizabeth Influenced Pop Culture That We’ll Never Forget

 Being born into royalty, to then the Duke and Duchess of York, the Queen was immediately in the spotlight.
 Princess Elizabeth was born on April 21, 1926.
 That same year, A.A.
 Milne dedicated Teddy Bear and Other Songs, which featured his beloved character, Winnie-the-Pooh, to the new Princess.

 As she grew, the young, future Queen became a natural at being in the spotlight.
-From movies to tv shows, from comic books to the Wizarding World of Hogwarts, authors, filmmakers, songwriters, and many other artists, included the Queen in their stories and pieces.
+From movies to TV shows, from comic books to the Wizarding World of Hogwarts, authors, filmmakers, songwriters, and many other artists, included the Queen in their stories and pieces.

 According to Comic Vine, the Queen made 77 appearances in various comic books, such as West Coast Avengers and Star Trek.
 Pop artist Andy Warhol included Queen Elizabeth in his 16-piece series, “Reigning Queens 1985.”
 Warhol had based his artwork of the Queen on a photograph of hers from her 1977 Silver Jubilee.
 Her Royalty also became a star on the Internet.
-Memes, with her pictures, often went viral.
+Memes with her pictures often went viral.

 Even now, her on-screen life captivates audiences as they watch The Crown.
 The Netflix show is a dramatized series on the Queen’s life, from when she wed Philip, Duke of Edinburgh, through the early 21st Century.
 With her majesty’s recent death, The Crown fans wonder if the show will continue and portray her last years on the show too.

 But there is much more to the Queen’s immortality than these examples.
 There are probably hundreds more.
-The following is a list of the top 10 times the world loved the Queen so much, international society made her a part of pop culture.
+The following is a list of the top 10 times the world loved the Queen so much international society made her a part of pop culture.

-10. Saying No to the Iron Throne
+1. Saying No to the Iron Throne

-People waited anxiously, sometimes years, to watch the next season of Game Thrones, wondering who would die next or who would sleep with who.
+People waited anxiously, sometimes years, to watch the next season of Game Thrones, wondering who would die next or who would sleep with whom.
 Ten million fans tuned into the seventh season episodes every week.
 Many would have loved to have sat on the Iron Throne to see what it felt like to rule all nine provinces.

 In 2014, amidst the heyday of the well-known show, the Queen visited the Westeros set in Belfast, Ireland, along with Prince Philip.
 The tour included having the show’s Producers, David Benioff and D.B.
 Weiss, lead them behind the scenes, including taking them to the impressive Iron Throne.